Constitution of Bolivia: State and democracy

 Bolivia is established by the current constitution as a plural and unitary state:

 The Constitution (in Chapter Three of Title I) defines the forms of democracy—participatory, representative and community-based—and structure of government to be used in Bolivia.
 Direct and participatory democracy takes place through referendums, citizen legislative initiatives, revocation of elected officials' mandates, assemblies, cabildos and prior consultation.
 Representative democracy takes place through the election of representatives through universal, direct, and secret vote.
 Communal democracy takes place through the "election, designation or nomination of authorities and representatives" among indigenous, originary, or campesino peoples and nations, using their own norms and procedures.
 The same chapter establishes a separation of powers between four branches of government: legislative, executive, judicial, and electoral.

 Bolivia also becomes a "pacifist state" that rejects war, although it reserves a right to "legitimate defense."
 The Constitution prohibits the installation of foreign military bases within the country.

 The Constitution is established as the supreme law of the Bolivian state, and 36 indigenous languages as well as Spanish are declared official languages.
 All departmental governments must use, as official languages, one indigenous language in addition to Spanish.

 The Constitution assigns the role of national capital to Sucre, not referring to La Paz in the text.
-Nonetheless the Palacio Quemado (the Presidential Palace and seat of Bolivian executive power) is located in La Paz, as are the National Congress and Plurinational Electoral Organ.
-La Paz thus continues to be the seat of government and de facto administrative capital.
+Nonetheless the Palacio Quemado (the then-Presidential Palace and seat of Bolivian executive power) is located in La Paz, as are the Plurinational Legislative Assembly and Plurinational Electoral Organ.
+La Paz thus continues to be the seat of government and de facto administrative capital, and its position as such was cemented further when a new Presidential Palace, the Casa Grande del Pueblo, was built in La Paz rather than Sucre after the Constitution came into force.

 Electoral system

-The electoral authorities, which will become a fourth constitutional power, will be situated in Sucre.
+The electoral authorities, which became a fourth constitutional power, was situated in Sucre.

-Following the Constitution's enactment, new elections to all public bodies are to be held, and all previous terms will not be considered for term limits.
-Additionally, the President will be allowed to be re-elected once, thus allowing Evo Morales two more terms if he decides to pursue this route.
-Furthermore, if no candidate gains more than 50% of the vote in the presidential election, there will be a second round; up to now, the National Congress decided who would become president in such a case.
+Following the Constitution's enactment, new elections to all public bodies were held, and all previous terms were not considered for term limits.
+The President is allowed to be re-elected once, which allowed Evo Morales two more terms if he decides to pursue this route (which he did); the relaxation of this term limit from two terms to three was rejected in the 2016 Bolivian constitutional referendum; one year later, the Plurinational Constitutional Court ruled to abolish this limit at the request of the MAS party, citing the American Convention on Human Rights; this ruling allowed Morales to run for re-election even after the original limit would have applied to him.
+Furthermore, if no candidate gains more than 50% of the vote in the presidential election, there will be a second round (a situation which first occurred in the 2025 elections); under Bolivia's previous constitutions, the National Congress decided who would become president in such a case.